MiRAC-A#

 datasets = []

-for campaign in ['ACLOUD', 'AFLUX', 'MOSAiC-ACA','HALO-AC3']:
+for campaign in ['ACLOUD', 'AFLUX', 'MOSAiC-ACA','HALO-AC3','COMPEX-EC']:

 datasets.extend(list(cat[campaign]['P5']['MiRAC-A']))